 This Low Carb Cream of Mushroom Soup is hearty, silky, thick, and delicious.
-Enjoy a comforting, flavorful keto mushroom soup and forget about canned mushroom soup because this recipe is extremely easy to make.
+Enjoy a comforting, flavorful keto mushroom soup, and forget about canned mushroom soup because this recipe is extremely easy to make.
 Perfect low carb keto soup to make for those chilly days!

-It’s unbelievable how easy this keto soup is to make.
+It’s unbelievable how easy this keto mushroom soup is to make.
 Only a few wholesome ingredients to make a delicious bowl of soup in less than 30 minutes.

 There are tons of brands that sell mushroom soup, but the list of the ingredients is incredibly long, full of ingredients that aren’t keto-friendly.
-This mushroom soup is slightly soup, so you’ll need a way to thicken it.
+This mushroom soup is a slightly thick soup, so you’ll need a way to thicken it.
 Most brands use wheat flour, which is super high in carbs.

 No more canned soup!
 With this super easy soup recipe, I don’t think you’ll ever go back to the store-bought ones!

 I’m sure this cream of mushroom soup will make you crave more soup recipes such as Zuppa Toscana, Cheeseburger soup, or White Chicken Chili.

 This low carb keto mushroom soup needs just a few wholesome ingredients such as full-fat cream, your favorite mushrooms, a splash of white wine, and to complement the flavors, add fresh thyme!
 Here are all the ingredients you’ll need: